podondra/gym-rl/README.md

 # Reinforcement Learning in OpenAI gym

 This work aims to use reinforcement learning to solve some [gym] environments.
+In [examples] there are some basic algorithms.
+Then there are [atari] directory with algorithms for solving [Atari 2600 games][atari-2600] and [classic] directory with algorithms for classic control problem from OpenAI gym.

 [gym]: https://github.com/openai/gym (gym GitHub repository)
+[atari]: examples/
+[classic]: classic/

 It also uses OpenAI [gym-gridworlds] environments that I implemented myself.